nilanjanchatterjee/Barrier-Interaction-Bahaviour-Analysis/README.md

 ### Artefacts
 - Encounter_event_data.csv: Details of the identified behaviours
-- Encounter_data.csv : Details of the road encounters
+- Point_count_density.jpeg: Figure showing the number of animal locations at each pixel along the barrier
 - Event_plot_output.pdf: Document of plot of all identified behaviors